pyeventsourcing/eventsourcing/docs/topics/process.rst

 with the order.
-Everything happens synchronously, in a single thread, so by the time the ``create_new_order()`` factory has returned, the system has already processed the order, which can be retried from the "orders" repository.
+Everything happens synchronously, in a single thread, so by the time the ``create_new_order()`` factory has returned, the system has already processed the order, which can be retrieved from the "orders" repository.

 .. code:: python